Aliases for HSD11B1 Gene

 GeneCards Summary for HSD11B1 Gene

 HSD11B1 (Hydroxysteroid 11-Beta Dehydrogenase 1) is a Protein Coding gene.
 Diseases associated with HSD11B1 include Cortisone Reductase Deficiency 2 and Hyperandrogenism Due To Cortisone Reductase Deficiency.
-Among its related pathways are Metabolism and Steroid hormone biosynthesis.
+Among its related pathways are Metabolism and Drug metabolism - cytochrome P450.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and 11-beta-hydroxysteroid dehydrogenase (NADP+) activity.
 An important paralog of this gene is HSD11B1L.

 Catalyzes reversibly the conversion of cortisol to the inactive metabolite cortisone.
 Catalyzes reversibly the conversion of 7-ketocholesterol to 7-beta-hydroxycholesterol.
 In intact cells, the reaction runs only in one direction, from 7-ketocholesterol to 7-beta-hydroxycholesterol (By similarity).